thegooddocsproject/templates/base/base-guide.md

 If adopting the short hand formatting, select the universal date format: ```YYYY-MM-DD``` or ```YYYY-MM```.

+### The status metadata

+You should indicate the maturity of your documentation using the ```status``` metadata field.

+This project makes use of the following maturity phases:

+**Incomplete**: All documents start is this phase.
+Documents in this phase should be considered incomplete.

+**Draft**: The author considers the document complete, or mostly complete, and the document is ready for review.

+**Published**: The document is complete, is fit for purpose, and is ready to be published to the target audience.

+**Obsolete**: The document is considered outdated.
+It may contain inacurate information.

+* **superceded by**: Ideally, obsolete documents should reference the document which supercedes it.

+This field aligns with the [schema.org creativeWorkStatus](https://schema.org/creativeWorkStatus) attribute.

 ### The application versions metadata
 Where applicable, the documentation should list the version, or range of versions, of the application(s) this documentation describes.